 ALFRED NEWMAN – CAPTAIN FROM CASTILE

 Spanish rhythms and harmonies come together in one exciting musical package.

-Because it’s been used in countless television and commercials trailers, I bet my friend knows more film music than he thinks he does.
+Because it’s been used in countless television and commercials trailers, I bet my friends know more film music than they think they do.

 A score that goes way beyond mere Mickey-Mousing and arguably the most musically complex animated score ever written.